violetr/fem/README.md

 fem.labels_
 ```

-To change the outlier threshold to a fixed value b you can do the following:
+You can specify a fixed value b for the outlier threshold:

 ```python
 fem = FEM(K, thres = b)